mrwrite/2k-myplayer-tracker/README.md

 ### OCR Backend

-An optional FastAPI server is included for parsing box score screenshots with Tesseract.
+The frontend relies on an optional FastAPI server for parsing box score screenshots with Tesseract.
+Set the server's base URL in your `.env` file using `VITE_API_URL` (defaults to `http://localhost:8000`).

 1. **Install system dependency**